KyleEdwardDonaldson/Lighthouse/docs/universe/gravitational-shear.md

 **The Shear-Rich:**
 - Own property in stable, low-shear zones
-- Can afford shear-shielding technology
+- Can afford reinforced hull technology and storm-tethering systems
 - Travel freely regardless of shear conditions
 - Children educated off-world in zero-shear academies